hantsy/rsocket-sample/docs/crud.md

 }
 ```

-Create a `Controller` class to handle the request meassages.
+Create a `Controller` class to handle the request messages.

 ```java
 @Controller